 Ocean City Assault Defense Attorney Serving The Eastern Shore

-However, this is not the case with Maryland.
-The state considers assault to be both threat and physical harm and simply puts each crime into a different category based on the circumstances surrounding the crime.
+However, this is not the case in Maryland.
+The state considers assault to be both a threat and physical harm and simply puts each crime into a different category based on the circumstances surrounding the crime.

 Common assault or second-degree assault is considered to be the “lesser” of the two primary types of assault.
 This type of assault is generally characterized by the threat of offensive, unwanted physical contact (or the threat of it).
 Second-degree assault is further divided into misdemeanor or felony:

 - Misdemeanor second-degree assault is punishable by up to 10 years of incarceration and up to $2,500 in fines.

 - Felony second-degree assault is punishable by up to 10 years of incarceration and up to $5,000 in fines.

 Maryland First-Degree Assault:

 - First-degree assault is considered to be the most serious type of assault and is characterized by grave physical injury (or the threat of it) versus offensive contact.

 - First-degree assault is charged as a felony and is punishable by up to 25 yearyearsncarceration.